 Can I just say if you had purchased a unbranded China make tablet of eBay then you could have gotten a tablet and dongle for £90 no more and most of these tablets come with otg cable and can connect USB to also a mobile dongle would also work fine with these as I have some and have tried it.
 So the system always it.
 It's just the manufacturers do not add USB ports and take it off the system to make money why well because they can charge around a £100 extra for a 3g version of the tablet instead of spending £20 on a dongle

-Ask the Genie: can I use a mobile broadband dongle with a Nexus 7 and other tablets?
+How to use a mobile broadband dongle with a Nexus 7 or other tablet

 “Purchased an Android tablet for my daughter who has no Internet connection at home so bought her a Vodafone dongle, but cannot get this to work.
 Took it to the Vodafone shop and they could not get it to work either.
 I just want to know, do dongles work with tablets?"

 And Steve has a similar query:

 “Hello, I’ve just got a Nexus 7.
 I’m not near any Wi-Fi spots but I’ve got a pay as you go O2 dongle, but I plug it in and nothing happens.
 Do I need to download an app to use it?”

 This is a common question, and we expect to see it a lot more this year (no doubt a few of you got a high tech slate for Christmas).